mikelevins/clio/stage/README.md

 The presentation process for clio.
 To run the stage:

+1. Install node.js and neutralinojs (https://github.com/neutralinojs/neutralinojs).

-1. git clone the clio repository
+2. git clone the clio repository

-2. cd into the stage directory
+3. cd into the stage directory

-3. run the  neutralino  updater  to fetch  the  needed resources  and
+4. run the  neutralino  updater  to fetch  the  needed resources  and
    executables:

       `neu update`

-4. Execute the neutralino runner:
+5. Execute the neutralino runner:

        `neu run`

-5. On Linux, if the library libappindicator3 is not installed then running stage will fail with a message like:
+6. On Linux, if the library libappindicator3 is not installed then running stage will fail with a message like:

     `neutralino-linux_x64 was stopped with error code 127`